mlflow/mlflow/docs/source/getting-started/tracking-server-overview/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you don't have an account of Databricks CE yet, you can create one `here <https://www.databricks.com/try-databricks#account>`_, it should take no longer than 3 minutes.
+If you don't have an account of Databricks CE yet, you can create one `here <https://www.databricks.com/try-databricks#account>`_.
+The full process should take no longer than 3 minutes.

 Install Dependencies
 ^^^^^^^^^^^^^^^^^^^^